Isobel Cripps

 Dame Isobel Cripps, GBE (née Swithinbank; 25 January 1891 – 11 April 1979), also known as Isobel, the Honourable Lady Cripps, was a British overseas aid organiser and the wife of the Honourable Sir Stafford Cripps.

+Life

 Born at Denham, Buckinghamshire, she was the youngest of three children of Commander Harold William Swithinbank FRSE DL (1858–1928) and Amy Eno, the daughter of James Crossley Eno.
 She was educated at the Heathfield School, near Ascot.

 Swithinbank met Stafford Cripps in January 1910.
 The couple married on 12 July 1911 at Denham parish church and had four children: